Reggie Bush And Wife Lilit Avagyan Are Expecting Third Child Together

 “You have to juggle everything,” said the NFL star.
 “We’re so busy so much: Monday through Saturday we’re putting in 14-hour to 16-hour days.
 In the off-season I try to spend more time [on the] relationship and doing things that she might like and pleasing her.”

-When Bush was asked how he felt about cameras following him around for Keeping Up with the Kardashians —he said it’s not something he loved, according to People.
+When Bush was asked how he felt about cameras following him around for Keeping Up With the Kardashians —he said it’s not something he loved, according to People.

 “I play football, and most football players are camera shy… We just want to be left alone, we just want to stick to what we do.”

 Several years later, Kim K. wedded rapper Kanye West in May of 2014.
-The West’s are parents to a little girl, North, 3, and their son Saint, who is nearly 15 months.
+The Wests are parents to a little girl, North, 3, and their son Saint, who is nearly 15 months.

 Reggie Bush and Avagyan frequently post photos of their life on social media.
-Back in December, he shared a charming snap of the family of four ice-skating together.
+Back in December, he shared a charming snap of the family of four ice skating together.
 More recently, Reggie Bush’s wife posted a photo of herself with her two children in a car.
 The photo prompted many to do a double take and compare the picture of Lilit and her children to Kim Kardashian and the children she shares with Kanye West.

 Y'all don't think that's crazy ?
 That's Reggie Bush wife & kids ???? pic.twitter.com/ceIaKw37h4